gs1oliot/oliot/_posts/2014-07-04-oliot-overview.markdown

 License
 -------
+Except cases of EPCIS and ONS,
 Oliot is distributed under [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) license except ONS.
 You may copy, distribute and modify the software provided that modifications are described inside the modified files and licensed for free under LGPL-2.1.
 Derivatives or non-separate (statically-linked) works of the software must be licensed under LGPL, but separate, parent projects don't have to be.
 (Summary is referenced from [here](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-&#40;lgpl-2.1&#41;))

+As for EPCIS, EPCIS is distributed under Apache license.
+Please refer to licence file in GitHub.

 For ONS, we open it with Apache license so that users can use it without any restriction.
 That is because Oliot-ONS consists of the DNS configuration files to implement ONS.